-&lt;sup>23 Gonzales v.
+25 Gonzales v.
 O Centro Espirita Beneficente Uniao Do Vegetal, 546 U.S. 418, 436 (2006).
 See also, id. at 438 ("under RFRA invocation of such general interests, standing alone, is not enough").

-&lt;sup>24 Garnett and Dunlap, supra note 10, at 271.
+26 Garnett and Dunlap, supra note 12, at 271.

-officials to find mutually beneficial ways to accomplish a governmental interest while respecting citizens' religious exercise - a win-win solution for all.
+religious exercise.
+By requiring government officials to explain their unwillingness to accommodate citizens' religious exercise, RFRA enhances government's transparency and accountability.
+RFRA incentivizes government officials to find mutually beneficial ways to accomplish a governmental interest while respecting citizens' religious exercise - a win-win solution for all.

-6. RFRA reduces long-term social and political conflict: RFRA sustains social stability in a religiously diverse society.
+- 6. RFRA reduces long-term social and political conflict: RFRA enables social stability in a religiously diverse society.
 In the long-term, it minimizes the likelihood of political divisions along religious lines.
-The reason is simple.
-"Religious liberty reduces social conflict; there is much less reason to fight about religion if everyone is guaranteed the right to practice his religion."
-In other words, RFRA implements the Golden Rule in the context of religious liberty: By protecting others' religious liberty, we protect our own religious liberty.
+The reason is simple: "religious liberty reduces social conflict; there is much less reason to fight about religion if everyone is guaranteed the right to practice his religion."27 In other words, RFRA implements the Golden Rule in the context of religious liberty: by protecting others' religious liberty, we protect our own religious liberty.
 Just as controversy frequently flares when free speech protections are triggered for an unpopular speaker, so controversy will sometimes accompany a particular application of RFRA.
-But our society has prospered by protecting all Americans' free speech, and it will prosper only if all Americans' free exercise of religion is equally protected.

-7. RFRA honors the deep American tradition of granting exemptions for religious citizens: Religious freedom is embedded in our Nation's DNA.
+But our society has prospered by protecting all Americans' free speech, and it will prosper only if all Americans' free exercise of religion is protected. - 7.
+RFRA honors the deep American tradition of granting exemptions for religious citizens: Religious liberty is embedded in our Nation's DNA.
 Respect for religious conscience is not an afterthought or luxury, but the very essence of our political and social compact.
-RFRA embodies America's tradition of respecting religious conscience that predates the United States itself.
-In Seventeenth-Century Colonial America, Quakers were exempted in some colonies from oath taking and removing their hats in court.
-Jewish persons were sometimes granted exemptions from marriage laws that were inconsistent with Jewish law.
-Exemptions from paying taxes to maintain established churches spread in the late Eighteenth Century.
+RFRA embodies America's tradition of protecting religious conscience that predates the United States itself.
+In seventeenth century Colonial America, Quakers were exempted in some colonies from oath taking and removing their hats in court.
+Jewish persons were sometimes granted exemptions from marriage laws inconsistent with Jewish law.
+Exemptions from paying taxes to maintain established churches spread in the eighteenth century.